Surgery for gallbladder cancer

 - some lymph nodes.

-If the tumour has grown through the gallbladder wall and into a nearby organ, the surgeon will remove all or part of this too.
-If it is not possible to remove all the cancer, the surgeon may remove as much of it as possible.
-This can help control the cancer and improve symptoms.
+If the tumour has grown through the gallbladder wall and into a nearby organ, the surgeon may remove all or part of this organ as well.

-After your operation, you will stay in an intensive care ward for the first 2 days.
-You will then be moved to a general ward until you recover.
+After your operation, you will stay in an intensive care ward for 1 to 2 days.
+You will then be moved to a general hospital ward until you recover.
 Most people need to be in hospital for about 7 to 10 days after the operation.

 Related pages